The basics of kitten grooming

 Cleaning your kitten's ears

-It's recommended that you regularly check your kitten's ears for blockages, foreign objects, redness, itching, cuts or scratches and abnormal odours.
+It's recommended to regularly check your kitten's ears for blockages, foreign objects, redness, itching, cuts or scratches and abnormal odours.

-If your kitten's ears require cleaning at home, your veterinarian may give you a specially formulated solution to use.
+If your kitten's ears require cleaning at home, your vet may give you a specially formulated solution to use.
 Carefully squeeze a few drops into your kitten's ear canal, then gently massage the base of their ear.
 Finally, remove any residue with a clean compress.
-If you are ever unsure about your kitten's ear health, contact your veterinarian for further guidance.
+If you are ever unsure about your kitten's ear health, contact your vet for further guidance.

 How to clip you kitten's nails